ak--47/dwh-mixpanel/README.md

 - **JSON**

-if you wish, you may also pass your credentials as JSON; the parameters are very similar look like this:
+if you wish, you may also pass your credentials as JSON; the parameters are very similar to what's encoded in the connection string. they look like this:

 ```javascript
 {